-Japanese scientists want to be first to drill into the Earth's mantle
+Scientists want to be first to drill into the Earth’s mantle | CNN

 Story highlights

-A group of Japanese scientists said they plan to be the first group to successfully drill into the Earth's mantle, the planet's vast molten-rock interior, which lies just beneath the outer crust.
+An international group of scientists say they plan to be the first group to drill successfully into the Earth’s mantle, the planet’s interior, which lies just beneath the outer crust.

-Researchers at Japan's Agency for Marine-Earth Science and Technology (JAMSTEC) say they are hoping to discover more about how our planet was formed and what the mantle is composed of.
-Japanese media first reported on the project earlier this week.
+Researchers at Japan’s Agency for Marine-Earth Science and Technology told CNN they are hoping to discover more about how our planet was formed and what the mantle is composed of.
+Japanese media first reported on the project last week.

-The mantle makes up more than 80% of the entire Earth's mass, lying six miles (10 kilometers) beneath the ocean floor.
+The mantle makes up more than 80% of the Earth’s mass, lying 6 miles (10 kilometers) beneath the ocean floor.

-"We don't know the exact (composition) of the mantle yet.
-We have only seen some mantle materials -- the rock is very beautiful, it's kind of a yellowish green," researcher Natsue Abe, who works for JAMSTEC, said.
+“We don’t know the exact (composition) of the mantle yet.
+We have only seen some mantle materials – the rock is very beautiful, it’s kind of a yellowish green,” said researcher Natsue Abe, who works for Japan’s agency.

 The Japanese government, which is helping fund the expedition, hopes the research could help discover ways to better predict earthquakes, Abe said.

-"In Japan we have some volcanoes, earthquakes and such kind of natural hazards.
-People (want to create) some monitoring or analysis equipment but we don't know ... what kind of factor to use," Abe said.
+“In Japan we have some volcanoes, earthquakes and such kind of natural hazards.
+People (want to create) some monitoring or analysis equipment, but we don’t know … what kind of factor to use,” Abe said.

-"So we need to know the natural system more clearly or precisely ... we have to observe the earth more precisely."
+“So we need to know the natural system more clearly or precisely. … We have to observe the Earth more precisely.”

-Three drilling sites are currently under consideration, Abe said, all of them in the Pacific Ocean.
+Three drilling sites are under consideration, Abe said, all of them in the Pacific Ocean.

-To access the mantle, JAMSTEC wants to use one of the most advanced drilling vessels currently available, the Chikyu.
+To access the mantle, the agency wants to use one of the most advanced drilling vessels currently available, the Chikyu.

 “It’s the biggest drilling ship of our science area, so the drilling capability is three times longer, or deeper, than the previous (vessels),” Abe said.

-Note: Editor’s Note: This piece has been updated to reflect that an international team is involved in the drilling attempt.